mantrobuslawal/bfstore/docs/api/basket-grpc-api-design.md

 SKU
 ```

-SKU may appear later as snapshot or inventory-related data, but it should not replace `product_id` or `variant_id`.
+SKU may appear later as snapshot or inventory-related data, but will not replace `product_id` or `variant_id`.

 ## Money rules

-API contracts should use:
+API contracts will use:

 ```proto
 bfstore.common.v1.Money
 ```

-Database storage may still use:
+Database storage will still use:

 ```text
 unit_price_minor_units BIGINT